virtuozzo/cloudscripting-docs/docs/reference/actions.md

 where:

 - `jps` - *URL* to your custom JPS manifest
-- `envName` - a short domain name of a new environment
+- `envName` - short domain name of a new environment
 - `settings` - [user custom form](/creating-templates/user-input-parameters/)

 **Installing a new environment from the local manifest:**